Last updated on Feb 10, 2023

 We’ve also put together a checklist of everything your query letter should include, which you can grab for free below.

-Query Letter Checklist
+Query Letter Template

 To a stressed writer hoping to get published, it might feel like agents are the literary police, but let’s be clear: agents are just zealous readers who are passionate about bringing great writing to the reading public and are often overworked, having to do much of their manuscript reading on nights and weekends.
 They aren’t cultural elites who relish sending rejection letters: they want authors to succeed more than anyone.